 Theremin Sampler Watch

-The original version of the watch told the time as well and was exhibited at Todd Baily’s Chicago Nerd Battle at Deadtech 2004.
-The concept was to bring the “Art of Noise” into common space and to integrate Avante-Garde practice into the everyday.
-Take it to class, on a date, while your driving.
-You get the idea.
+The original version of the watch, which also functioned as a timepiece, was first exhibited at Todd Baily’s Chicago Nerd Battle at Deadtech in 2004.
+The concept behind this piece was to bring the “Art of Noise” into common spaces and to integrate avant-garde practices into everyday life.
+The idea was to make sound art accessible and wearable—something you could take to class, on a date, or even while driving.
+The intention was to blur the boundaries between art and daily experience, making experimental sound a part of normal life.

 Theremin World